Where to Stay in Chicago First Time: Best Areas

 If you are more interested in architectural and engineering marvels, then the north of the region has plenty to offer you.
 The Chicago Architecture Foundation offers tours and exhibitions to help you appreciate the city’s development.

-The east side of the Chicago Loop is dominated by the sprawling Grant Park.
-Grant Park stretches along the banks of Lake Michigan, offering beautiful views over Monroe Harbour.
+The east side of the Chicago Loop is dominated by the sprawling Grant Park, spanning along the banks of Lake Michigan, offering beautiful views over Monroe Harbour.
 It is also full of popular attractions including the beautiful Buckingham Fountain at its center.

-The Loop is also home to a pedestrian-only pathway Chicago Riverwalk where you can find waterfront restaurants, Chicago Architecture Center, Chicago’s First Lady Cruises, the McCormick Bridgehouse & Chicago River Museum.
+The Loop is also home to a pedestrian-only pathway Chicago Riverwalk where you can find many waterfront restaurants, Architecture Center, First Lady Cruises, McCormick Bridgehouse & River Museum.

 Stay in Chicago Loop if It is your first time visiting Chicago; you want stay in a tourist-friendly and safe neighborhood; you travel without a car; You want to stay right in the heart of the city center.

-mid-range ($$): LondonHouse Chicago, Curio Collection by Hilton This 4-star hotel is located on Michigan Avenue and the Chicago River, within walking distance to main sights of Chicago.
-It features a 24-hour fitness center, Chicago’s only tri-level rooftop bar, an on-site restaurant, and a car parking.
+mid-range ($$): LondonHouse Chicago, Curio Collection by Hilton, 4-star family-friendly hotel located on Michigan Avenue and the Chicago River, within walking distance to major sights.
+It features a 24-hour fitness center, a rooftop bar, restaurant, and a car parking.

-budget ($): HI Chicago Hostel This hostel is located in the South Loop, within walking distance from main attractions such as Lake Michigan, Art Institute of Chicago, Chicago Board of Trade Building, Millennium Park, Willis Tower, Millennium Station, and Union Station.
+budget ($): HI Chicago Hostel, one of the best places to stay in Chicago on a budget, located in the South Loop, within walking distance from Lake Michigan, Art Institute of Chicago, Chicago Board of Trade Building, Willis Tower, Millennium Station, and Union Station.

 🔍MORE HOTELS IN CHICAGO LOOP